 A HELPFUL GUIDE TO THE MINIMALIST LIFESTYLE

 The Minimalist lifestyle is about clearing the clutter from your home and life to make space for what truly matters.
 This article is a helpful guide to the Minimalist lifestyle.
-We’ll look at how living with less can lead to a life of so much more and offer you some practical tips to get started when you’re ready.
+We’ll look at how living with less can lead to a life of so much more and offer you some practical tips to get started with Minimalism when you’re ready.

 WHAT IS A MINIMALIST LIFESTYLE?